 Organized by the European Union Delegation to the U.S. and the Federal Reserve Bank of Chicago, the Euro Challenge is an opportunity for teams of ninth and tenth graders to examine the EU and the euro.
 Student teams of three to five students are asked to make presentations answering specific questions about the European economy and the single currency, the euro.
 The EU Center is able to provide travel support to teams from Indiana.
 For more information, contact the EU Center.

 Organized by Prof. John McCormick at IUPUI, the Midwest Model EU is a chance for students to play the role of EU policy makers for three days in April.
 The EU Center is able to offer travel support for Indiana teams to attend the competition.

 Audiovisual and Curriculum Lending Library

-The West European Studies Center (WEST), Russian and East European Institute (REEI), and Inner Asian and Uralic National Resource Center (IAUNRC) lend materials free of charge to users nationwide.
+The Institute for European Studies (EURO), Russian and East European Institute (REEI), and Inner Asian and Uralic National Resource Center (IAUNRC) lend materials free of charge to users nationwide.
 The collection includes documentary programs designed for college and precollege-level audiences, as well as books, teaching aids and maps.

-The EU Center, in collaboration with the IU West European Studies Center (WEST), maintains a listserv to inform teachers about these and other opportunities.
+The EU Center, in collaboration with the IU Institute for European Studies (EURO), maintains a listserv to inform teachers about these and other opportunities.
 To join the educator listserv, simply click on Subscribe.